The Real Housewives of Johannesburg: Broadcast

 In South Africa, the first season began airing episodes on 1Magic on 3 August 2018.
 The second season premiered on 18 October 2019.

 The show also airs on Media24's Honey on 10 May 2021.

 International broadcast

 In Australia, the series premiered on Arena, on subscription service Foxtel, on 7 July 2019.

 In Canada, the series airs on cable channel Slice.

 On January 19, 2022, the first two seasons became available in the United States for the first time on Discovery+ with a subscription.
-It has also become available to Tubi on April 1, 2022.
+It had also been available to Tubi on April 1, 2022, but is no longer available on neither since May 2023.

+In Africa as a whole, the show can be streamed on Showmax.
+While in Europe and New Zealand, the show can be streamed on Hayu.